 Pro Tip

 For example, putting the cheese and toppings in this order will ensure perfectly cooked toppings.
-They will change in appearance, giving them a slightly roasted color resulting in a better flavor and texture.
+They will change in appearance, giving them a slightly roasted color and resulting in a better flavor and texture.

 This order also makes for a presentable pizza.
 The toppings coming in last will make it more pleasing to the eye.